henriksod/Fabrik2DArduino/README.md

 -----------------------------
 * ```Fabrik2D(int numJoints, int* lengths)``` - The constructor of the class.
 Here you specify the number of joints (which cannot be changed) and the array of lengths which is always one less than the number of joints.
 * ```bool solve(float x, float y, int* lengths)``` - Solves inverse kinematics for the end effector to reach (x,y).
 The length values can be changed which allows prismatic joints to be used.
 Returns false if IK could not be solved, will not update joints in this case.
-* ```bool solve(float x, float y, float toolAngle int* lengths)``` - Solves inverse kinematics for the end effector to reach (x,y) with a given tool angle.
+* ```bool solve(float x, float y, float toolAngle, int* lengths)``` - Solves inverse kinematics for the end effector to reach (x,y) with a given tool angle.
 The length values can be changed which allows prismatic joints to be used.
 Returns false if IK could not be solved, will not update joints in this case.
 * ```float getX(int n)``` - Current x coordinate of joint n
 * ```float getY(int n)``` - Current y coordinate of joint n
 * ```float getAngle(int n)``` - Current angle on joint n
 * ```void setTolerance(float val)``` - Set tolerance to a value.
 If reachable, the end effector will approach the target with this tolerance.
+* ```void setJoints(int* angles, int* lengths)``` - Manually sets the joint angles and updates their position using forward kinematics.

 Notice
 ------------